 The steel ball seemed like a steel ball.

-Until Sean held it in his hand.
+Sean held it in his hand.

-He could see things.
+He saw things.

-He could break Mr. Klaus' rule.
+One was that he could break Mr. Klaus' rule.

 She looked tough.